NanoComp/meep/doc/docs/Installation.md

 666
 ```

+**Note:** To update, `pymeep`, you can do `conda update -c conda-forge pymeep`.
+If you run into problems (e.g. some other update has interfered with your environment), you can instead create a new environment from scratch each time.

 ### Nightly Builds

 To experiment with new features before they are distributed in an official release, you can try the nightly development builds.
 Just put the `dev` label before the other channels like this: